 See in Glossary is a ColliderAn invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

-See in Glossary for use with 2D physics.
+See in Glossary that interacts with the 2D physics system.
 Unlike most colliders, it does not define an inherent shape.
 Instead, it merges the shapes of any Box Collider 2D or Polygon Collider 2D that you set it up to use.
 The Composite Collider 2D uses the vertices (geometry) from any of these Colliders, and merges them together into new geometry controlled by the Composite Collider 2D itself.

 See in Glossary 2D and Polygon Collider 2D components have a Used By Composite checkbox.
-Tick this checkbox to attach them to the Composite Collider 2D.
-These Colliders also have to be attached to the same Rigidbody 2D as the Composite Collider 2D.
-When you enable Used by Composite, other properties disappear from that component, because they are now controlled by the attached Composite Collider 2D.
+Select this checkbox to attach them to the Composite Collider 2D.
+These Colliders must also be attached to the same Rigidbody 2D as the Composite Collider 2D.
+When you enable Used by Composite, other properties disappear from that component, as they are now controlled by the attached Composite Collider 2D.

 |Density||Change the density to change the mass calculations of the GameObject’s associated RigidbodyA component that allows a GameObject to be affected by simulated gravity and other forces.
 More info